EnzoBnl/enzobnl/spark.md

 **WHY try to reduce skewing ?**
 Because:
 - Skew limits to the horizontal scaling potential
-- A partition is processed only by one task at a time: The few tasks assigned to process the huge partitions will delay the end of the step, majority of the CPUs waiting for these few thread to end
+- A partition being processed only by one task at a time, the few tasks assigned to process the huge partitions will delay the end of the step.
+They will make the majority of the cores just wait for long skewed tasks to end.

 #### Workarounds
 ##### 1) Convert to Broadcast join